 Some past BBM Scholars have been lucky enough to have friends and family to stay with overseas.
 Now could be the time to reconnect with that long-neglected relative!

 There are plenty of sites to get flight price comparisons websites such as:

 It can really make a difference to how far your scholarship will go.
 Deals and specials are always changing, so it’s worth spending some time to look for offers.

 You now have your visa (if needed), accommodation and flights sorted.
 The next step is to write up a budget for your time away.
 Think about any expenses you might have whilst you are out there and do some research into costs for things such as food, drink, travel, competition/audition fees etc. Your budget will allow you to get the most out of your scholarship.
-Like your itinerary, your budget needs to be flexible but it gives you a good idea of where you are financially for your trip.
+Like your itinerary, your budget needs to be flexible but it gives you a good idea of where you are financially for your scholarship

 Check the website below for general travelling and safety tips: